Broadband Internet via DSL bonding

 ADSL - Broadband DSL for end customers

 ADSL is typically used for end-customer connections.
 The bandwidth is asymmetric, meaning up- and download differ severely from each other, generally at the ratio of 1:10.
 Current standard for ADSL is ADSL2+ with bandwidths of up to 20 Mbps (depending on annex and country).
 The possible bandwidth here depends on the length of the copper line, i.e. the distance between ADSL modem and ADSL DSLAM.
-Line latency is relatively low (generally 20-60 ms); however, stability and availability of ADSL are mediocre - too bad if it is to be used as single WAN connection for professional purposes.
+Line latency (signal propagation time) is relatively low (generally 20-60 ms); however, stability and availability of ADSL are mediocre - too bad if it is to be used as single WAN connection for professional purposes.
 With ADSL, the copper line can be used for data transfer and telephony at the same time.

 SDSL - DSL for professional usage